1979–80 Los Angeles Lakers season: Magic Johnson

 Having won everything possible at the college level, Johnson decided to leave college two years early and declared himself eligible for the 1979 NBA draft.
 The New Orleans Jazz originally had the first draft pick, but they had traded the pick to the Los Angeles Lakers in exchange for NBA star Gail Goodrich.
 As a result, the Lakers drafted Johnson with the first overall pick, signing him for a sizable salary of US$600,000 a year.

+Johnson joined a franchise which had gone through major changes.
+The Lakers featured a new coach in Jack McKinney, a new owner in Jerry Buss, and several new players.
+However, Johnson was most excited about the prospect of playing with his personal idol, the 7'2" center Kareem Abdul-Jabbar, who would go on to become the second leading scorer in NBA history.
+From the first game, Johnson displayed his trademark enthusiasm for the game.
+When Abdul-Jabbar hit a last-second free throw line hook shot to win against the San Diego Clippers, Johnson ran around the court, high-fiving and hugging everybody, causing concern that the "Buck" (as Johnson was called by Lakers announcer Chick Hearn for his youth) would burn himself out.